R J Bio-Tech Ltd.

 i) Following events or conditions indicate that a material uncertainty exists that maycast significant doubt on the Companys ability to continue as a going concern andtherefore it may be unable to realise its assets and discharge its liabilities in thenormal course of business.
 The financial statements (and notes thereto) do not disclosethis fact.
 However the financial statements of the Company have been prepared on a goingconcern basis.

 We draw attention to the standalone financial statements which indicates that -

 - The Company has incurred a net loss of Rs.
-04.15 Crores during the year ended 31stMarch 2020 and also its current liabilities over current assets exceeded by Rs.
+15.68 Crores during the year ended 31stMarch 2021 and also its current liabilities over current assets exceeded by Rs.
 39.07Crores.

 - The Company has accumulated losses and its Net Worth has been fully eroded.

-As a result of the matters stated in Para (ii) Para (iii) and Para (iv) we wereunable to determine whether any adjustments might have been found necessary in respect ofrecorded receivables and payables in the Balance Sheet and the coi respondingelements making up the Statement of Profit and Loss and Cash Flow Statement.
+As a result of the matters stated in Para (i) Para (il) Para (iii) & Para (iv)above we were unable to determine whether any adjustments might have been found necessaryin respect of recorded assets and liabilities in the Balance Sheet and the coi respondingelements making up the Statement of Profit and Loss and Cash Flow Statement.

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

 The Board of Directors are also responsible for overseeing the companys financialreporting process.